-No change from previous years.
+No change from previous use.
 Entrance Process (see photo below)

 Ice groups will assist in monitoring the entrance and exits, and ensure that proper procedures are followed, including the participant numbers.

 Prescreening is required by asking the questions as provided by using the online tool; https://covid-19.ontario.ca/selfassessment/.
-Ice groups must fill out a Screening Form and e mail it two hours prior to the designated ice time to ensure they keep a log of all participants entering the facility.
+Ice groups must fill out a Screening Form and email it two hours prior to the designated ice time to ensure they keep a log of all participants entering the facility.
 The form must be updated if there are any last minute changes.
-The form shall be kept for contact tracing purposes if needed.
+The form shall be kept for contact tracing purposes for a minimum of 30 days.